Buffalo State University: Campus

-Buffalo state has 29 buildings including student centers, academic buildings, athletics buildings, office buildings, and residence halls.
+Buffalo State has 29 buildings including student centers, academic buildings, athletics buildings, office buildings, and residence halls.
 Buffalo State is undergoing a $350 million campus-wide improvement project.
 In 2011, a $45 million Student Apartment Complex opened on the west side of campus.
 It is Buffalo State's largest addition to campus student housing since the early 1970s.

-A new $38 million Technology Building is expected to achieve LEED gold certification through the U.S. Green Building Council.
-A $103.4 million renovation and expansion of the Science and Mathematics Complex is under way and is scheduled for completion in 2017.
-Other campus projects include a $9.5 million renovation on the third floor of Rockwell Hall, $5.6 million renovation to the Campbell Student Union, $28 million rehabilitation of the Houston Gymnasium, $9 million in rehabilitation to the Tower 4 residence hall, and $11.2 million in underground utility replacements in the Rockwell Quadrangle and nearby vicinity.

 Academics

 Buffalo State has 79 undergraduate majors with 11 honors options and 64 opportunities for graduate study, including 11 teacher certification programs.
 Fifty-one faculty members have been awarded the SUNY Chancellor's Award for Excellence in Teaching, and seven have been honored as SUNY Distinguished Teaching Professors.

 More than 80 percent of all classes at Buffalo State have fewer than 40 students.
 Classes for undergraduate majors usually have between 12 and 15 students.
 As of 2016, 49 Buffalo State faculty members have been awarded the SUNY Chancellor's Award for Excellence in Teaching.